Did Dreams Come True for Trademark Owners in 2017….or Just Owners of Slogans?

 March 6, 2018

 In 2017, the Canadian Federal Court in Sleep Country Canada Inc. v Sears Canada Inc. granted an interlocutory injunction in a trademark case for the second time in two years.
-The decision left many wondering whether the decision signaled a new willingness by the Federal Court to grant this equitable remedy in trademark cases, or whether the decision was restricted to its particular facts involving a well-known mark and arguably blatant infringement.
+The decision left many wondering whether the decision signalled a new willingness by the Federal Court to grant this equitable remedy in trademark cases, or whether the decision was restricted to its particular facts involving a well-known mark and arguably blatant infringement.

 Since 1994, a Canadian retailer of mattresses, Sleep Country, has used the slogan WHY BUY A MATTRESS ANYWHERE ELSE in TV, radio, print and online advertising, and owns two trademark registrations for the slogan.
 Evidence showed that the slogan had acquired national recognition of "iconic" proportions.
 In July 2016, Sears started to advertise THERE IS NO REASON TO BUY A MATTRESS ANYWHERE ELSE in online flyers and social media.
 Despite a demand letter alleging infringement, Sears refused to stop.